HazemAbdesamed/bike-points/README.md

 # The Data Source

-This projects uses the **Transport for London (TfL) BikePoint API** to fetch data about bike points across London.
+This project uses the **Transport for London (TfL) BikePoint API** to fetch data about bike points across London.
 The API provides information such as the total number of docks, bike availability, empty docks, and the geographic location of each bike point.

 You can find more details about the API in this [link](https://api-portal.tfl.gov.uk/api-details#api=BikePoint&operation=BikePoint_GetAll).